Patient education: Wolff-Parkinson-White syndrome (Beyond the Basics)

 The risk of a major complication is low, about 3 percent, with the primary risks being damage to the blood vessels or nerves in the thigh, bleeding, infection, perforation of the heart, and heart block requiring a pacemaker.
 The risk of specific complications depends in part on the location of the accessory pathway and which critical structures are nearby.

 Surgery — Surgery is another method to disconnect the WPW pathway.
 The success rate for surgical ablation is close to 100 percent and the complication rate is low.
 However, radiofrequency ablation is a less invasive option; as a result, surgery is now rarely performed.
 Surgical ablation may be preferred if the patient is undergoing cardiac surgery for other reasons (such as coronary artery bypass surgery or valve surgery) and is recommended when radiofrequency ablation and medications are not effective.
-(See "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)
+(See "Patient education: Coronary artery bypass graft surgery (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION